Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

-Extremely-Simple-Download-Counter-with-PHP-and-Javascript
+Extremely-Simple-Download-Center-with-PHP-and-Javascript
 =========================================================

 #USAGE#
-Download Counter is very helpful when you want to keep of how many times a file has been downloaded.
+Download Center is very helpful when you want to keep of how many times a file has been downloaded.

 You can also let the user wait some seconds and display an ad, to make both money and restrict your monthly bandwidth usage.